turingschool/backend-curriculum-site/module3/misc/intermission_work.md

 ### HTTP Request/Response

-* On one piece of paper, write out all of the parts of an example HTTP GET request
+* On one piece of paper, write out all of the parts of an example `HTTP GET` request (Diagram the DNS look-up as well as how a Rails Application would handle the request via MVC)
 * On a separate piece of paper, write out an example 200 response to that request with all of the parts
 * **Bonus** write your explanation as a metaphor
 * Bring this to class day 1.
-This is your ticket into Mod 3 :)

 ### Rails Routing